Origins and Ground Billiards

 To the right and left are two pictures of Ground Billiards being played at the Freemason's arms - with great thanks to Arthur Taylor.

 Lawn Billiards was played in England until the latter half of the 1900s.
 The last remaining court at the Freemasons Arms in Hampstead was covered over in concrete some time between 1960 and 1990.
-This great old pub retains one of the two last Old English Skittles Alleys [let's hope that this doesn't go the same way...] - but the club that plays there is still called the 'Hampstead Lawn Billiards and Skittles Club'.
+Now owned by a huge pubco, this great old pub retains the last Old English Skittles Alley [let's hope that this doesn't go the same way...] - but the club that plays there is still called the 'Hampstead Lawn Billiards and Skittles Club'.
 It is said that the court is still intact underneath the concrete so maybe one day it will see the light of day, again.
+In the meantime, a patio garden has since been laid in this location and in a nice touch, the owners saw fit to lay out the shape of the old court in the patio tiles.
+It's worth dropping by to see it and if the skittles club is playing (usually Tuesday nights), they can show you the old cues and balls.

 It would seem possible that there is some relationship between Lawn Billiards and Pall Mall but presently, this remains a mystery.
 The players at the Freemasons referred to their game sometimes as 'Pell Mell' or just 'Mell' and one can imagine that the final few strokes of Pall Mall wherein players attempted to scoop the ball through the hoop using spoon-like implements might have been very similar to Lawn Billiards.